chrisbra/csv.vim/README.md

 ```

 This means in the range and within the given columns replace pattern by
 string.
-This works bascially like the [`:s`](http://vimhelp.appspot.com/change.txt.html#%3As) command, except that you MUST use
+This works basically like the [`:s`](http://vimhelp.appspot.com/change.txt.html#%3As) command, except that you MUST use
 forward slashes / to delimit the command.
 The optional part `[column/]` can
 take either the form of an address or if you leave it out, substitution will
 only happen in the current column.
 Additionally, you can use the `1,5/` form